bcgsc/tigmint/README.md

 + `mapq=0`: Mapping quality threshold
 + `trim=0`: Number of bases to trim off contigs following cuts
 + `t=8`: Number of threads
++ `ac=3000`: Minimum contig length (bp) for tallying attempted corrections.
+This is for assessing the accuracy of Tigmint, and will not affect its performance.

 # Parameters of ARCS
 + `c=5`